-Jo has been the Head of Department at STEaPP since 2018, prior to this Joanna has had roles at University of Sussex, The Open University and RAND Europe.
-With a background in policy research and evidence for policy, science and technology policy, international development, health research and innovation policy and capacity building.
-Jo will lead and have oversight of the IPPO.
+Jo has been the Head of Department at STEaPP since 2018; prior to this, she held roles at the University of Sussex, The Open University and RAND Europe.
+With a background in policy research and evidence for policy, science and technology policy, international development, health research and innovation policy and capacity building, Jo leads and have oversight of the International Public Policy Observatory.

 Evidence Lead, Co-Investigator